slimit75/BackgroundRandomizer/README.md

 # XP-RandomBackground
 Provides a random background image at startup for X-Plane 11.
-**Notice, as of XRBG 1.1, you may not see a custom background on first start.**
+**NOTE: as of XRBG 1.1, you may not see a custom background on first start.**

 ## Requirements
 - FlyWithLua